Open-Attestation/open-attestation-cli/README.md

 ### Wrap

-The `npm run benchmark` command helps you monitor the response time spent on wrapping a batch of documents.
+Using the `npm run benchmark` command, you can monitor the response time spent on wrapping a batch of documents.

 The default command (with no options) will test two documents without `base64` image in one iteration: